 Primary elements: Containers within the software system in scope.

-Intended audience: Technical people inside and outside of the immediate software development team; including everybody from software developers through to operations and support staff.
+Intended audience: Technical people inside and outside of the software development team; including software architects, developers and operations/support staff.

 Next you can zoom in and decompose each container further to identify the major structural building blocks and their interactions.

 The Component diagram shows how a container is made up of a number of "components", what each of those components are, their responsibilities and the technology/implementation details.

 Scope: A single container.